Aragonese nationalism

-Aragonese nationalism is a political movement that seeks greater regional autonomy from the Spanish State for Aragon, and even its independence.
+Aragonese nationalism (Aragonesismo) is a political movement that seeks greater regional autonomy from the Spanish State for Aragon, and even its independence.
 Its principles are based on the idea that Aragon is a historical nation having been a kingdom in its own right, with its history, monarchs, laws, currency, language and culture.

-Political parties and organizations
+Political parties and organisations

-There are several political parties and organizations self-defined as nationalist or regionalist in Aragon:
+There are several political parties and organisations self-defined as nationalist or regionalist in Aragon: